Construction Equipment Overview: Basics, Facts, and Essential Information

 • Operating weight

-• Mobility type (tracked or wheeled)
+• Mobility type (tracked vs wheeled)

 • Control systems (manual, hydraulic, electronic)